NNPDF/pineappl/docs/cli-tutorial.md

     python3 plot.py

-This will create a `LHCB_WP_7TEV.pdf`, which you can open.
-If you wish a different format than `.pdf`, look for the string `'.pdf'` in the plotting script and change it to the file ending corresponding to your desired format.
+This will create the file `LHCB_WP_7TEV.pdf`, which you can open.
+If you need a different format than `.pdf`, look for the string `'.pdf'` in the plotting script and change it to the file ending corresponding to your desired format.
-Here's how the result for a JPEG looks:
+Here's how the result for `.jpeg` looks:

 ![plot](LHCB_WP_7TEV.jpeg)